johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 > **Note:** We could potentially lift the restriction, and allow end-could be lifted in which case the necessary lifecycle hooks would be injected before and actor the user-defined initializer function body.
 The only reason we don't do this today is because it is hard to implement and make Definite Initialization happy about this.
 It is understood that it would be nice to allow implementing their own `init(transport:)`.

 Thanks to the guarantee that the `init(transport:)` will _always_ be called when creating a distributed actor instance and the only other method of distributed actor initialization also ensures those properties are initialized properly, we are able to offer the `actorTransport` and `actorAddress` properties as `nonisolated` members of any distributed actor.
-This is of important, because those properties enable us to implement certain crucial protocol requirements using nonisolated functions, as we'll discuss in [Distributed functions and protocol conformances](#distributed-functions-and-protocol-conformances).
+This is important, because those properties enable us to implement certain crucial protocol requirements using nonisolated functions, as we'll discuss in [Distributed functions and protocol conformances](#distributed-functions-and-protocol-conformances).

 #### Resolve function

 So far, we have not seen a way to create a "remote" distributed actor reference.
 This is handled by a special "resolve initializer" is synthesized for distributed actors.
-It is not implementable manually, and invokes internal runtime functionality for allocating "proxy" actors which is not possible to achieve in any other way.
+It is not manually implementable, and invokes internal runtime functionality for allocating "proxy" actors which is not possible to achieve in any other way.

 A resolve initializer takes the shape of `init(resolve: ActorAddress, using: ActorTransport)`: